akb89/myValencer/docs/index.md

 ```
 Goal Fluid.Ext Source.PP
 ```
-The above query will search for annotation sets containing a `Goal` FE in any possible syntactic realization (PT.GF), a `Fluid` FE realized as an external argument in any kind of phrase type, and a `Source` FE realized in a prepositional phrase with any kind of grammatical function.
+The above query will search for annotations containing a `Goal` FE in any possible syntactic realization (PT.GF), a `Fluid` FE realized as an external argument in any kind of phrase type, and a `Source` FE realized in a prepositional phrase with any kind of grammatical function.

 ## Use cases

-Below are some possible use case for the myValencer application:
+Below are some possible use case for myValencer:

-### Accessing *hidden* FrameNet data

 ### Analyzing the *semantic scope* of syntactic constructions
 myValencer can be used to analyze the 'semantic scope' of a given syntactic construction by